xinyiwang23/5293irisrecognition/README.md

 ### 3.Image Enhancement

 * From last section, since we normalized the image, so the new image may not have high contrast.
-Therefore, in this section, we enhance the image by dividing them to small blocks
+Therefore, in this section, we enhance the image by dividing them to small blocks with size 16x16 and calculate the mean of them to estimate the background illumination.
+Then we apply histogram equalization to enhance the image.

 #### 3.1 Function name: enhancement